-This web site provides information on the travel and hospitality expenses incurred within the Public Health Agency of Canada by senior level employees at the Chief Public Health Officer, Associate Deputy Minister, Assistant Deputy Minister, and equivalent levels.
+This web site provides information on the travel and hospitality expenses incurred within the Public Health Agency of Canada by senior level employees at the President, Chief Public Health Officer, Assistant Deputy Minister, and equivalent levels.

 The rules and principles governing travel are outlined in the Treasury Board's Policies for Ministers' Offices - January 2011, the Special Travel Authorities, the Directive on Travel, Hospitality, Conference and Event Expenditures and in the National Joint Council's Travel Directive.
 The purpose of these directives is to provide for the reimbursement of reasonable expenses necessarily incurred during travel on government business.

 The Government of Canada extends hospitality in accordance with the rules and principles outlined in the Treasury Board's Policies for Minister's Offices - January 2011 and the Directive on Travel, Hospitality, Conference and Event Expenditures.
 The objective of the policy is to ensure that hospitality is extended in an economical and affordable way when it facilitates government business or is considered desirable as a matter of courtesy and protocol.

 The information on this web site is updated every three months, since its beginning on June 30, 2005.
 Updated information is posted on the department's web site by the predetermined dates set by the Treasury Board of Canada Secretariat; July 1st, October 1st, December 31st and March 31st.